ictinus0222/hackerDen/docs/enhancement-setup-guide.md

 # - Create and join teams
 # - Create and manage tasks
 # - Send chat messages
+# - View real-time updates
 ```

+**Note**: The enhancement foundation is complete with all collections and storage buckets configured.
+Individual enhancement features are currently being implemented on top of this foundation.

 ### 2. Environment Configuration
 Add enhancement-specific environment variables to your `.env` file: